 When a loved one dies in an on-the-job accident, the emotional devastation cannot be overstated.
 The financial burden that is placed upon the surviving family members can also be tremendously difficult to handle.
-If your spouse, parent, or loved one was killed in a fatal workplace accident, you likely need the security of workers’ compensation dependents and death benefits.
+If your spouse, parent, or loved one was killed in a fatal accident in the workplace, you likely need the security of workers’ compensation dependents and death benefits.
 These benefits can help make up for the lost wages of your loved one and pay for any remaining medical bills, funeral costs, and other related expenses.

 If a work accident, illness, or injury results in the death of a worker, the workers’ surviving spouse and/or children (including qualifying dependent adult children or parents) are eligible to receive death benefits of 66.66% of the deceased employee’s average weekly wage.